 Even if most vape shops are teaching new vapers about the risks of batteries, there are so many vapers buying online and from other sources that it’s impossible to get good information to everyone.
 That’s why it’s important to discuss with other vapers what you know about batteries — especially new vapers.

 Those are all things that can be avoided.
+It’s similar to why you should never leave e-liquid out uncapped.
 Tell us your best ideas for preventing battery burns and injuries in the comments.